umyemri/notes/lang.md

 mostly i don't love the amount of typing to get anything done. they're not known for their brevity...
 * java
 * c#

+## mediocre
+* r - if you have a limited dataset, sure: r works great. but i wouldn't dare use r to parse raw census data or cdc mortality files.